 Robin Hood, although not a limited edition, is being included not only because he appears so often in legend and literature but also because it is a 1960s sculpture that is very rarely seen on the secondary market.
 The first ime I found him having been available for sale, he was mis-identified by the seller as being “Peter Pan!”
 (Cybis did make a Peter Pan somewhat later and it’s true that both are dressed in green and have a red feather in their cap; but they are two entirely different sculptures.)
 Robin Hood is 10” tall and was made in both the green version shown first and also in plain white bisque.
 The white version was made only from 1964-1966 at $75-$80, and the color version from 1964-1967 at $95 throughout.
 I have never seen the white bisque one but obviously a few must still exist somewhere, so if anyone reading this happens to have a photo of it, I would be happy to include it here.
 There is a contact form on the About the Cybis Archive page.
 The second photo shows a colorway wearing a light brown jerkin instead of the traditional color of “Lincoln green.”
 I do wonder, though, why he is shown with a sword instead of the legendary bow and arrows!

 Scheherezade from The Arabian Nights.
 I have seen two examples of this sculpture with a somewhat unusual signature: They both had the letters LE (meaning Limited Edition) preceding the # sign and the sculpture number.
 I do not know if this atypical signing method is consistent on all of them, however.
 She is 13” tall and was introduced as a limted edition of 500.
 One source has her introduction year as 1987, while another cites 1989; if she has the 50th Anniversary stamp, then 1989 is the correct year.
-Introduction price was $2400 and she is currently on the Cybis site for $2775.
+Introduction price was $2400 and last seen on the Cybis site for $2775.